Dilipchauhan1998/boolean-as-a-service/README.md

    ```

 ### With Docker
-Go to [boolean](https://hub.docker.com/r/dilipchauhan1998/boolean-as-a-service) for the docker image of the boolean service
+Go to [boolean](https://hub.docker.com/r/dilipchauhan1998/boolean) for the docker image of the boolean service

-__Create Docker Image__
+__Create docker image__
 - Clone the repository and ```cd``` to the cloned repository directory
     ```sh
     $ cd paths/boolean-as-a-service